HungNguyenDev1511/Car-detection-serving-model/distributed_training/README_distributed.md

 ![UiDockerhub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/add_credential_dockerhub.png)

-- For the Password: Go to DockerHub (where you store all your docker images) -> go to `Account Setting` -> `Security` -> Generate new token and then copy to the Credential of Jenkins the Id you type dockerhub
+- For the Password: Go to DockerHub (where you store all your docker images) -> go to `Account Setting` -> `Security` -> Generate new token and then copy to the Credential of Jenkins the Id you type "dockerhub"

 ![TokenDockerhub](https://github.com/HungNguyenDev1511/Car-detection-serving-model/blob/refactor/images/generate_token_docker_hub.png)